Northland mudfish

-The Northland mudfish (Neochanna heleios, heleios meaning marsh dwelling, neochanna meaning compound word of neo for new and channa for anchovy) is a galaxiid of the genus Neochanna, found only in swampy locations west of the Bay of Islands in Northland, New Zealand.
+The Northland mudfish (Neochanna heleios) is a galaxiid of the genus Neochanna, found only in swampy locations west of the Bay of Islands in Northland, New Zealand.
 Its length is up to 134 mm.

+In 2026, the Northland mudfish won the New Zealand Fish of the Year competition.

+Etymology

+Heleios means "marsh dwelling".
+Neochanna is a compound word of neo, meaning new, and channa, meaning anchovy.